-Asparagus can be eaten raw or cooked.
-It can be boiled (for 3-5 minutes) or steamed (4-5 minutes, depending on size), sprinkled with sea salt, brushed with oil and roasted (for 15 minutes) or grilled (5 minutes).
-Alternatively chopped asparagus is a great addition to a quiche or pasta dish.
+Asparagus can be boiled (for 5–8 minutes) or steamed (4–5 minutes, depending on size), sprinkled with sea salt, brushed with oil and roasted (for 15 minutes) or grilled (5 minutes).

 Heart health: Asparagus is extremely high in B vitamins and vitamin K, which help regulate important bodily systems.
 It also has a high fibre content and has excellent anti-inflammatory effects, all of which help reduce the risk of heart disease.